Social situation Economic and social participation severely restricted

 Chad’s population is growing at a rate of roughly 3 per cent a year.
 Almost half the population is under 15 years of age.
 There is a lack of education and employment prospects for young people.

 Significant gaps exist in the education system.
-Around one primary school-age child in five is not in school; while this affects 14 per cent of boys, the figure for girls is 31 per cent.
-Only around 45 per cent of children who are enrolled in school finish primary education.
+Around one primary school-age child in five is not in school, with the proportion of out-of-school children being much higher for girls than boys.
+Less than half of all children complete primary school.
 Illiteracy affects approximately three quarters of the adult population.

-Chad is committed to gender equality, which is even enshrined in the current transitional constitution.
+In its constitution, Chad commits itself to gender equality.
 However, women are still severely disadvantaged in all spheres of life.
 Violence against women and children is widespread but rarely sanctioned.
 Effective mechanisms to deal with complaints about human rights violations do not exist.